 UFB Direct High-Interest Savings Account

 This account requires a $5,000 minimum opening deposit.
 There’s technically no minimum balance requirement, though the only way to waive the $10 monthly maintenance fee is to maintain a minimum daily balance of $5,000.
-The yield is 1.60% APY on all balances.
+The yield is 1.80% APY on balances of $25,000 or greater.
 Like the UFB Premium Savings Account, the UFB High Yield Money Market Account comes with a free, optional Visa-branded debit/ATM card and free optional checks, though the same monthly withdrawal limits and excess transaction fees apply.

 UFB Direct offers a wide range of home loans through BofI Federal: